smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 !!! caution

-    Do not include a `toString` declaration in a config mapping with sensitive information
+    Do not include a `toString` declaration in a config mapping with sensitive information.

 ## Validation